watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    mongodb://<USERNAME>:<PASSWORD>@fabmedical-sol.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb
    ```

-10. You will setup a Kubernetes secret to store the connection string, and configure the content-api application to access the secret.
+10. You will setup a Kubernetes secret to store the connection string and configure the content-api application to access the secret.
 First, you must base64 encode the secret value.
 Open your Azure Cloud Shell window and use the following command to encode the connection string and then, copy the output.

     > **Note**: Double quote marks surrounding the connection string are required to successfully produce the required output.